Often identified by their large tusks, walrus are large marine mammals that can weigh more than 2000 pounds.

 Scientific name: Odobenus rosmarus

 COSEWIC Status: Special concern; extinct in Nova Scotia-Newfoundland-Gulf of St. Lawrence

 The scientific name for the walrus, Odobenus rosmarus, is Latin for “tooth walking sea-horse.”

 The largest single herd of walrus in Canada has about 5,000 members.
-It lives in the Foxe Basin, where numerous polynyas (areas of open water surrounded by pack ice) create good habitat.
+It lives in the Foxe Basin, Nunavut, where numerous polynyas (areas of open water surrounded by pack ice) create a good habitat for the animals.

 Walrus eat clams, shrimp, molluscs, snails, sea cucumbers and worms that inhabit shallow waters.